AhnafAhmed13/AhnafAhmed13/README.md

 ## 👋 Introduction

 Hi there!
-I'm Ahnaf, a senior Computer Science student at CUNY Queens College, based in New York, originally from Bangladesh.
+I'm Ahnaf, a Computer Science senior at CUNY Queens College, based in New York, originally from Bangladesh.
 I specialize in software development with a strong foundation in various programming languages and frameworks.
 My academic and project experience has equipped me with a robust set of skills to tackle complex problems with innovative solutions.

 ## 🛠 Skills